BDIFluky/shroobada_beta/docs/stacks/administration/traefik.md

 - **shrooTraefikName**: Specifies a container name for the service.
 For usage purpose, see the [Default Rule for Exposed Containers](default-rule-for-exposed-containers).
 - **shrooTraefikDir**: Defines the absolute path where Traefik’s configuration files are stored.
 - **shrooCMSocket**: Indicates the socket used for service discovery.
 This depends on the container manager and whether it’s running in rootless mode.
-- **shrooTraefikLogDir**: Defines the absolute path of where the logs should be stored.

 > [!NOTE]
 > **shrooCMSocket** can be set as follows: